 19. Transport ticket machines

 When you buy tickets in the machines in the city, it accepts either coins or cards.
-Some machines do not give the rest when you throw coins, so you need to have the exact amount!
-Others give the rest.
-Don’t remember any machines accepting banknotes in the city, the one at the airport does for sure and gives the rest as well, I bought my ticket there.
+Some machines do not give the change when you throw coins, so you need to have the exact amount!
+Others give the change.
+Don’t remember any machines accepting banknotes in the city, the one at the airport does for sure and gives the change as well, I bought my ticket there.

 20. Validating tickets